PranavBP/Fetch-iOS-Coding-Challenge/README.md

 ## Overview

 - This app is a delightful culinary companion designed to satisfy your sweet cravings.
-It offers you to explore and prepare a variety of desserts.
+It allows you to explore and prepare a variety of desserts.
 - You can navigate through enticing options and select your preferred dessert.
 Once a dessert is chosen, you can view the step-by-step instructions and ingredients required to cook the dessert.

 https://github.com/PranavBP/Fetch-iOS-Coding-Challenge/assets/59755967/f7770128-d02b-4ac8-8367-fc5acde2b545